-Terry Anne is board co-chair of the Board Voice Society of BC, and vice-chair of the board of directors for Family Services of Greater Vancouver.
+Terry Anne is Co-Chair of the Board Voice Society of BC, and Chair of the board of directors for Family Services of Greater Vancouver.

 She served as a Vice-President, Colleges and Institutes Canada (CICan, formerly Association of Canadian Community Colleges) for over 20 years.
 She was responsible for the advocacy efforts of the association with the federal government.
 She also managed federally funded initiatives within Canada, including the Federal Government’s first Social Finance project.